-A one-year tuition scholarship will be awarded from New Hampshire New England Association of Schools and Colleges accredited institutions to designated New Hampshire high school valedictorians based on cumulative grade point average.
+A one-year tuition scholarship will be awarded to designated New Hampshire high school valedictorians, based on cumulative grade point average, from New England Association of Schools and Colleges accredited institutions.
 The recipient must be a full time matriculated student in a CCSNH college within 15 months from the time of secondary school graduation.
+For more information, please contact the Admissions Office at 882-6923 ext 1461.